 - when you need to defer to others

 Tips for D-style facilitators

 - Take a pause.
 Practice taking pauses between slides, concepts, and requests for learner participation.
-These pauses may feel long to you, but can help learners who appreciate time to process or who are hesitant to speak up.
+These pauses may feel long to you but can help learners who appreciate some time to process or who are hesitant to speak up.
 You’ll be helping them get more out of your training.

 Your Di style as a facilitator

 - thinking on your feet, taking surprises in stride